ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 None of this is to throw _any_ shade at the DuckDB team, however, and I'm happy to report that after opening tickets for two verified issues mentioned above, the DuckDB team acted on them within hours.

+**UPDATE**: I'm happy to report that there's [a pending fix](https://github.com/duckdb/duckdb-quack/pull/164) for the primary key bug which was uncovered by this very blog post! 🎉

 ### Demo:

 What follows is a very simple example of how Quack works in practice.
 I'm running my server in-memory but you *probably* want to use a persistent, file-backed database if you're doing anything important!